zbengt/zbengt.github.io/_posts/2021-07-19-creating_PCAs.md

 Anyways, we have a few possibilities to look at when analyzing these PCAs.

 First, there do seem to be clear clusters.
 They just don't correspond to our variables.
 As a result, it's possible that some batch effect is present.
 To check this, we'll look at the days the libraries were prepped and see if that corresponds to anything.
+(UPDATE 2021-08-04: All libraries were sent in on the same day)

 It's also possible that another variable (such as carapace width) could have an influence here.
 It would be worth re-running the PCAs, just to eliminate that possibility.